pepopo978/Cursive/README.md

 ## Important info

+If you have my latest nampower, it will use the SpellInRange function from that to provide improved range checking.

 All commands will prioritize targets within 28 yards of you first to have a better chance of being in range.

 All commands will ignore targets with the following CCs on them: